EnviroDIY/LearnEnviroDIY/_episodes/04-GetPlatformIO.md

 ![Source and Destination Files]({{ page.root }}/fig/PlatformIO_navigation002.png)

 ### What you can see in PlatformIO
-In the following sections we will take you on a tour through the PlatformIO environment.
+In the following sections we will take you on a tour through the PlatformIO environment to describe which features of PlatformIO you will need for using EnviroDIY Modular Sensors sketches.

 ![Source and Destination Files]({{ page.root }}/fig/PlatformIO_navigation003.png)